By Chris Carmichael

 Make hay while the sun shines

 The longer I’m involved in endurance sports, the more I realize that life is both short and unpredictable.
 Knock on wood, I’m still in one piece and healthy enough to take on challenges like La Ruta, Trans Andes, and the Tour of California and USA Pro Challenge Race Experiences.
-And I hope to stay as healthy as CTS Athlete Frederic Schmid, who became the first 80-year-old to finish the Leadville 100 this past August.
-But just this week the New York Times published an article asking whether cycling was a safe sport.
+And I hope to stay as healthy as CTS Athlete Frederic Schmid, who became the first 80-year-old to finish the Leadville 100 in 2013.
+A while ago the New York Times published an article asking whether cycling was a safe sport.
 Falling is part of being an athlete, and although my view is that the benefits of being an athlete outweigh the risk of being injured, I’m not naïve about the risks.
 Whether by age or accident, the scope of what we can do will eventually diminish or disappear.
 So I’m not putting anything off to later, and neither should you.